History of the Forts and Lighthouses of Salvador

 Farol da Barra – Salvador da Bahia

-Between the 17th and 18th centuries, the fort was given the irregular shape of a star, with four re-entrant faces and six protruding ones.
+Between the 17th and 18th centuries, the fort was given the irregular shape of a star, with four recessed faces and six protruding ones, representing the new line of Portuguese military architecture.
+Whale oil fuelled the lamps that signalled the entrance to the bay to sailors.

 Farol da Barra ou Forte de Santo Antônio da Barra